Naming organic compounds header image

 Naming aromatic compounds

-Displayed formula of the phenyl group and benzene ring
+Displayed formula of the phenyl group and benzene ring using both Kekule and circle notation

 Monosubstituted aromatic rings

-dispalyed formula of common monsubstituted aromatic compounds and how to name them, including nitrobenzene, bromobenzene, chlorobenzene, methylbenzene
+dispalyed formula of common monsubstituted aromatic compounds and how to name them, including nitrobenzene, bromobenzene, chlorobenzene, methylbenzene and ethylbenzene

 Aromatic rings with more than one attached substituent need to be named by numbering the carbon atoms that any substituents are attached to.
 The substituents are listed alphabetically and they must be given the lowest possible numbers e.g. consider the following substituted aromatic rings:

-Disubstituted benzene rings are may also be named using one of the prefixes ortho, meta or para.
+Disubstituted benzene rings may also be named using one of the prefixes ortho, meta or para.
 These three positions are shown below:

 description of the ortho, meta, para naming system in substituted aromatic rings